PRBonn/rko_lio/docs/BUILD.md

 The package is split into three parts, a core C++ library in `cpp`, which implements all the LiDAR-inertial odometry logic, and the python bindings in `python` and the ROS interface in `ros`, which essentially handle reading data.

-The most important build requirement is CMake>=3.28, due to how we handle core dependencies.
+The main build requirement probably is `CMake>=3.28`, due to how we handle core library dependencies.
 This is the default CMake version on Ubuntu 24.04 (also the ROS Jazzy target Ubuntu platform).
 If you are on older systems, your options to satisfy the version are either `pip install cmake` or to build CMake from source.